mun3/F-ckAvgleAntiAdblock/README.md

 # F-ck Avgle's AntiAdblock
 The intrusive ads on avgle.com (NSFW) are intolerable, especially on low-end devices.

-This script is patched regularly until avgle gets it.
-Please share.
+This script is patched when donation target (0.01 Bitcoin) is reached.

+1He9w4Qt2MSc5qjucHfBDXQzEAT866pmd4

 **PLEASE READ BELOW FOR UPDATES**